dgallegos/docker-tutorial/lessons/docker.md

 # Docker
 > "Build, Ship, and Run Any App, Anywhere"

 Docker is a software platform that performs "containerization".
-It is the `de facto` standard for container building and runtime.
+It is the de facto standard for container building and runtime.

 In fact [Open Container Initiative (OCI)](https://en.wikipedia.org/wiki/Open_Container_Initiative) spec has largely been driven and lead by Docker.

+Containers are an idea created by Linux, but setting up a container requires doing a lot of low level manual commmands.
+Docker is a pretty User Interface that made containerization easy to use.

 ## Docker Benefits
-Docker didn't create containers, and I won't go into the history, but this is what they've done right.
+Docker didn't create containers, but they've done things right to bring it to the masses.

 ### Shared Images are a First Class Concept
 Docker easily allows you to share images through Docker registries, then build off existing images with Dockerfiles.

+ - They created a public repository where they've got premade software images available.
+They also allow people to upload their own images or use private repositories.
+ - They allow users to easily build on top of existing images.
+So once you get a public image, you can add whatever you need to fit your needs.

 ### Works Well Out of the Box
 Docker handles networks, file system momunts, composition, and orchestration.

+What the above means is, not only does Docker handle simple use-cases during development, you can test networked containers and scaling containers.

 ### Dockerfiles
 Dockeriles are easy to read, easy to write, with a lower barrier to entry adoption is wide.